hyperledger/iroha/CONTRIBUTING.md

 -  We require you to **Sign-off every commit**.
 If you don't [DCO](https://github.com/apps/dco) will not let you merge.
 Please add: `Signed-off-by: $NAME <$EMAIL>` as the final line of your commit message.
 You can do it automatically using `git commit -s`
 -  It's also useful to format your commit messages appropriately.
 Try to keep them short.
+-  Use the PR categories as a template for your commit messages: e.g. `[fix] #1969: Fix regression in Kotlin SDK tests`.
 -  **Prefer present tense** ("Add feature", not "Added feature").
 -  **Prefer imperative mood** ("Deploy to docker..." not "Deploys to docker...").
 -  Write a meaningful commit message.
 Imagine that you're looking at someone's code, titled "Fixed error".
 -  Limit the first line of your commit message to 50 characters or less.
 -  The first line of your commit message should contain the summary of the work you've done.
 If you need more than one line, leave a blank line between each pargraph and describe your changes in the middle.
 The last line must be the sign-off.
 -  Use the [Git Rebase Workflow](https://git-rebase.io/).
 Avoid using `git pull` use `git pull --rebase` instead.
+-  If you modify the Schema (check by generating the schema with `iroha_schema_bin` and diff), you should make all changes to the schema in a separate commit with the message `[schema]`.
+-  Generally, try to stick to one commit per meaningful change.
+  -  If you fixed several issues in one PR, give them separate commits.
+  -  As mentioned previously changes to the `schema` and the API should be done in appropriate commits separate from the rest of your work.
+  -  Don't bother with separate commits for fixing review comments.
+Amend the last one, unless the review comment asks to change the `schema`-affecting work.
+In that case, you want to rebase interactively.
+  -  Tests for functionality in the same commit as the functionality.

 ### Rust Style Guide